-COSC recorded an operating loss of \$9.5 million during the year ended June 30, 2023.
+COSC recorded an operating loss of \$9.8 million during the year ended June 30, 2024.
 The primary contributing factor of operating losses is that State appropriations and Pell Grant revenue are classified as non-operating revenues under GASB 35 although the expenditures of these resources on personnel, non-capital equipment, depreciation and scholarships are an operating expense.
-In the current fiscal year, greater amounts of student aid were considered non-operating when compared with the prior fiscal year.
+Tuition and fees increased as a result of larger enrollment while government grants increased as a result of increased federal grant funding for various projects.
+State appropriations decreased as a result of no longer being provided appropriations to cover the cost of fringe benefits.
+Capital appropriations were also down as a result of completing construction on COSC's new headquarters.
+In the current fiscal year, Pell grants significantly increased which are considered non-operating as previously noted.